MicrocontrollersDev/Mixins/docs/default/overwrite.md

 # Overwrite

+!!! warning Overwriting is not recommended.

-`Overwrite`s are the most basic mixin.
+Overwrites are the most basic mixin.
 They, well, overwrite a method entirely.

-Obviously, these can easily cause mod compatability issues and should almost never be used.

 Say we had the following code: